‘Roof knocking’: how Israel warns of airstrikes

 Benjamin Netanyahu has pledged to continue bombing Gaza following the death of a father and daughter caused by a rocket launched by Hamas into Israel.

 “Since yesterday the army has carried out hundreds of attacks against Hamas and Islamic Jihad in Gaza,” the Israeli prime minister said in a video released by his office.
 “We will further intensify the power of our attacks”, he continued, adding that Hamas will be targeted “in ways it did not expect”.

 Israeli bombing of the Palestinian-held territory has so far killed at least 40 Palestinians – placing the military’s controversial method for warning of impending strikes under the spotlight.

-Israel fires "warning rockets" — often sent from drones — to alert residents that a buildings has been targeted, giving them time to get out before the strike comes.
-It is a "time-tested strategy" for the Israeli military, the Washington Post says, and is called "roof knocking".
+Israel fires “warning rockets” – often sent from drones – to alert residents that a building is to be targeted.
+The Israel Defense Forces (IDF) call the technique “roof knocking”, The Washington Post says, and claim it is a “time-tested strategy”.

 Do warnings work?